-Whether you want to do basic get-ready-for winter chores or spice up the place to put it on the market, maintenance tasks will keep you busy this fall.
-When you’re making your list, don’t forget about these fall projects.
+Whether you want to take care of basic fall prep chores or spice up your home to put it on the market, home maintenance tasks will likely keep you busy this fall.
+When you’re making your to-do list, don’t forget about these fall projects.

 1. Protect Pipes, Check the Water Shut-off Valve

-Once temperatures stay below freezing, the potential rises for frozen pipes, which are both inconvenient and expensive to fix.
-So, don’t let it happen by doing these things:
+As temperatures begin to stay below freezing, the potential rises for frozen pipes, which are both inconvenient and expensive to fix.
+Here are a few measures you can take to keep your pipes from freezing and your water running:

 - Wrap exposed plumbing in foam insulation.
 An old blanket will also work.
 Close foundation vents and open cabinet doors under the kitchen, bathroom, and utility sinks before leaving so warm air can flow to the pipes.